Queer Builds Mission Statement:

 ⏱ Fitting Time:

 Each fitting typically takes between 30 minutes to 1 hour, depending on the number of items and the complexity of the work.
-Fittings are offered free of charge.
+Fittings are offered free of charge and occur at the Queer Builds studio space in Brighton.

 👗 The Process: